The Shining (film): Ad campaigns

 Various theatrical posters were used during the original 1980–1981 international release cycle, but in the U.S., where the film first opened, the primary poster and newspaper advert was designed by noted Hollywood graphic designer Saul Bass.
 Bass and Kubrick reportedly went through over 300 potential designs before settling on the final design of an unsettling, angry-looking, underlit, pointillistic doll-like face (which does not appear in the film) peering through the letters "The", with "SHiNiNG" below, in smaller letters.
 At the top of the poster are the words "A MASTERPIECE OF MODERN HORROR", with the credits and other information at the bottom.

 The correspondence between the two men during the design process survives, including Kubrick's handwritten critiques on Bass's different proposed designs.
 Bass originally intended the poster to be black on a red background, but Kubrick, to Bass's dismay, chose to make the background yellow.
 In response, Bass commissioned a small, silkscreened print run of his original version, which also lacks the "masterpiece of modern horror" slogan, and has the credits in a compact white block at the bottom.

 4K version

 Turner Classic Movies and Fathom Events had a limited screening in October 2016 in 2K and 4K resolution.

-In April 2019, a 4K resolution remastered version from a new scan of the original 35mm camera negative of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.
+In April 2019, a 4K resolution remastered version from a new scan of the original 35 mm camera negative of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.
 The length is listed as 146 minutes and 143 minutes.